gpbl/SwiftChart/README.md

 - the [Chart](Chart/Chart.swift) main class, to initialize and configure the chart’s content, e.g. for adding series or setting up the its appearance
 - the [ChartSeries](Chart/ChartSeries.swift) class, for creating datasets and configure their appearance
-- the [ChartDelegate](Chart/Chart.swift) protocol, which tells other views about the chart’s touch events
+- the [ChartDelegate](Chart/Chart.swift) protocol, which tells other objects about the chart’s touch events
 - the [ChartColor](Chart/ChartColors.swift) struct, containing some predefined colors

 ### Installation